White Russian – recipe, and guide

 The White Russian is one of the best vodka cocktails out there.
 Super easy to make and so popular, you don’t have to be a drinker to know it.
-It’s a perfect combination of vodka, Kahlua, and heavy cream, but if you subtract the cream, you get a Black Russian (which was the original drink from 1949) instead.
+It’s a perfect combination of vodka, Kahlua, and heavy cream, but if you subtract the cream, you get a Black Russian (the original drink from 1949).
 Equally good and popular cocktail, depending on whether you like cream.
 It’s without a doubt a drink every bartender should know how to make, but you don’t need to be at a bar to get one.
 No bar tools required…

 The White Russian cocktail came out in the 1960s, after someone added cream to a Black Russian, making it white.
 The drink is not of Russian origin tho.
 The only thing Russian about it is the vodka – a spirit usually associated with Russia.
 Sadly, the cocktail did not get its popularity until 1998 and the movie “The Big Lebowski”, where Jeff Bridges’ character the Dude was constantly drinking a White Russian, also referred to as a “Caucasian”.